 Why and how did The Lentil Intervention (TLI) come to be?
 That's a big question!
-And although we're still evolving, our goal is clear: to help people adopt climate-friendly and healthy lifestyle practices.
+And although we're still evolving, our goal is clear: to help people adopt climate-friendly and healthy lifestyle practices while providing a platform for others doing the same.

 Ben Eitelberg and Emma Strutt first crossed paths in 2019 due to their involvement in the Australasian plant-based nutrition community.
 At the time they both recognised the gap for locally made and honest content from our corner of the world in regards to plant-based nutrition and other lifestyle medicine pillars.